 This Chocolate Angel Food Cake is light as a feather and not too sweet.
 Cocoa adds chocolate-y flavor to this classic recipe.
 Learn which cocoa to use for the best color and flavor.

 As I discuss in my post about Flour in Cake Batter, you can turn almost any vanilla cake recipe into a chocolate cake recipe by simply replacing a portion of the flour with cocoa powder.
+So the best way to make Chocolate Angel Food Cake is to replace some of the flour in classic Angel Food Cake with cocoa.

-How to use cocoa to make a Chocolate Angel Food Cake:
+How to make Chocolate Angel Food Cake

 - Use fresh egg whites, not pasteurized.
 Frozen fresh whites are fine.